eclipse/ice/CONTRIBUTING.md

 ## Code quality requirements

 All submissions are reviewed for technical merit.
-In additional to a technical review, pull requests are reviewed for code quality to maintain a standard across the code base.
+In addition to a technical review, pull requests are reviewed for code quality to maintain a standard across the code base.
 This includes:
 * Reviewing tests to understand the client-facing API of the submission and its general functionality.
 * Insuring sufficient test coverage such that at least 80% (preferrably more) of the submission is executed by the tests.
 * Insuring that the code satisfies basic quality metrics in a code quality tool (linter).